 Every employee is responsible for completing and updating separate beneficiary designation forms for each type of available benefit.
 Employees are encouraged to retain copies of these documents in a safe place.
 But, even if these copies are lost, the originals are always retained by the employee's Human Resources Office or within Self-Service where an online designation will replace any prior desgnation.

-Whether or not you have actually been designated as a beneficiary can be verified by first contacting the deceased employee's Human Resources Office.
+To verify whether you have been designated as a beneficiary, contact the deceased employee's Human Resources Office.